kelsey01/kelsey01.github.io/question.md

 ![flashing successfully](/assets/img/jetson/flashing_done.JPG)

-  1. Got stuck right after flashing OS as shows in the following image `Connection to IP_ADDRESS closed`.
-My JetPack is not installed on either `/` or `home` on host PC ubuntu 16.04 due to limited space but on the other booting system windows 7.
+  a.
+Got stuck right after flashing OS as shows in the following image `Connection to IP_ADDRESS closed`.
+The JetPack is not installed on either `/` or `home` on host PC ubuntu 16.04 due to limited space but on the other booting system windows 7.
 Change to a new host PC with JetPack installed on `home`.

 ![not enough memory](/assets/img/jetson/not_enough_memory.JPG)

-  2. Got stuck on getting files from the network as shows in the following image `0% [Working]`.
+  b.
+Got stuck on getting files from the network `0% [Working]` as shows in the following image.

 ![only install packages](/assets/img/jetson/flashing.png)

 [image courtesy](https://blog.csdn.net/Code_Mart/article/details/82153931)

 [back](./)